poweikao/The-HKU-Boar-Game/README.md

 ## References

 This code has referred to and/or directly quoted codes from the following sources.
-We tried to modify the codes as much as we could but downloading and installing ncurses; it is way beyond our capacity.
+We tried to modify the codes as much as we could but downloading and installing ncurses; it is way beyond our capability.

 - Ncurses library
 - https://github.com/Colton-Ko/tetris-in-ncurses/ for how to install ncurses on Linux and buildncurses.sh